-Careers include higher education professionals, youth program directors, corporate trainers, school leaders, and research professionals.
-These programs are also popular with teachers who want to change focus in their work and/or deepen their expertise in a particular educational topic.
+Careers include higher education professionals, youth program directors, corporate trainers, museum educators, school leaders, and researchers.
+These programs are also popular with teachers who want to learn more about education outside the classroom and/or deepen their expertise in a particular educational topic.

-Choosing MEd Educational Policy Studies (“Ed Policy”) or MEd Educational Studies (“Ed Studies”)
+What is the difference between MEd Educational Policy Studies (“Ed Policy”) and MEd Educational Studies (“Ed Studies”)?

 Both of these programs have the same 3 core course (9 semester hours) requirements.
 Ed Studies offers the most expansive selection of courses, but if you know you want to study educational policy, especially as it relates to topics such as school organization and leadership, or the social foundations of education (including social justice work), Ed Policy will be best tailored to your needs.

 Ed Policy (housed in the Department of Educational Policy Studies) has specific course requirements (14 hours) for their Area of Specialization.
 Students choose between Educational Leadership and School Improvement; Education Policy and Policy Analysis; or Social Justice and Education.

 Ed Studies (housed in the Department of Curriculum & Instruction) allows students to take courses in any of the Colleges’ four departments to count towards their Area of Specialization.
 Ed Studies allows students the flexibility to select courses to earn the ESL/Bilingual endorsement (if they have a teaching license) OR to focus on any assortment of 400-500 level courses that align to their interests and/or aspirations.

-The master’s in Urban Higher Education was created in 2019, but it draws its strengths from two longstanding, award-winning programs at the College: the Ed.D. in Urban Education Leadership and the M.Ed. in Measurement, Evaluation, Statistics & Assessment (MESA).
-If you want to work in higher education, or you know that higher education is your topic of interest, this is the program for you.
+The master’s in Urban Higher Education is our newest master’s program.
+Students choose between two focus areas: leadership or institutional research.
+If you want to work in a college or university, or you know that higher education is your research topic of interest, this is the program for you.